systematicat/hack-captive-portals/README.md

 lobby this may be less difficult than it seems.

 ### Installation and usage
-Just download .sh script and run it.
+You need `sipcalc` and `nmap` for this script.
+Then download .sh script and run it.
 ```
+sudo apt -y install sipcalc nmap
 wget https://raw.githubusercontent.com/systematicat/hack-captive-portals/master/hack-captive.sh
 sudo chmod u+x hack-captive.sh
 sudo ./hack-captive.sh